InboundResearch/build.pl/README.md

 ### 1.1. installation
 The specifics of where to install a script folder and how to add it to your path are left to the user, but you will need to add the ".../build.pl/bin" directory to your path.

 build uses Bash, and build.pl uses Perl, so you will need those installed.
-It's tested on Perl v.5.16 and up, but requires a version with threads support, and the JSON module needs to be installed.
-If it's missing, you can install it with:
+It's tested on Perl v.5.16 and up, but requires a version with threads support.

-    > cpan JSON

 #### 1.1.1.
 MacOS
-On MacOS, I use perlbrew, which installs an unthreaded version of perl by default.
-You will need to install a threaded version with a command line like:
+On MacOS, I use brew:

-    > perlbrew install --as perl-5.16.0t -Dusethreads perl-5.16.0
+    > brew install perl

-Once Perl is installed, you will need to use CPAN to install the JSON module:

-    > cpan JSON

 I also use homebrew to install the gnu version of grep (which supports Perl-like regular expressions with the -P option).
 Be sure to follow the directions for

     > brew install grep